EconomyLens.com

 Most of the world's icebreakers are built in Finland - like the Urho, Kontio and Sisu, moored in Helsinki. ©AFP

 Helsinki (AFP) – Finland is building a new fleet of icebreakers for the US, but President Donald Trump’s plans for Greenland, which he covets, and tense US-EU ties have raised concerns over the deal.
-Sixty percent of the world’s icebreakers are Finnish-made and 80 percent are designed by Finnish companies, according to Arctia, the state-owned firm that manages the country’s icebreaker fleet.
+Sixty percent of the world’s icebreakers are Finnish-made, and 80 percent are designed by Finnish companies, according to Arctia, the state-owned firm which manages the country’s icebreaker fleet.

 Related

-Charly Salonius-Pasternak, an expert in geopolitics and the CEO of the Finnish think tank Nordic West Office, meanwhile doubted Trump’s threats would endanger the deal.
-“There are voices against it,” he said, adding: “Are these people influential in the matter?
+Charly Salonius-Pasternak, an expert in geopolitics and the CEO of Finnish think-tank Nordic West Office, meanwhile, doubted Trump’s threats would endanger the deal.
+“There are voices,” against it, he said, adding: “Are these people influential in the matter?
 No.”

 © 2024 AFP